freedomotic/fd-developer-manual/docs/source/architecture/freedomotic-data-structures.rst

 Accessing Data Structures from Crosslanguage Plugins
 ####################################################

-This is done through a REST connection which serves this data.
-More info at https://github.com/freedomotic/freedomotic/wiki/Freedomotic-APIs.
+This is done through a REST connection which serves the data.
+More info can be found at https://github.com/freedomotic/freedomotic/wiki/Freedomotic-APIs.